 - Personality tests can be time consuming, especially for candidates who are eliminated by the personality testing.

 - Not all personality tests can accurately predict whether someone is the right fit for a job.

 - Employee assessment tests, which look at job skills rather than personality, may be better predictors of an employee’s potential job performance.

-While personality tests can be very useful in an employment environment, some companies over rely on them.
+While personality tests for employees can be very useful in an employment environment, some companies over-rely on them.
 They are a great tool to use when making hiring and promoting decisions, but should only be one of the tools that hiring managers employ to make their decisions.